Understanding this very common condition

 Dr Clayton is recognised as a leading UK expert in the management of atopic eczema/dermatitis.
-He was recently invited to give an update on the new treatments for eczema at the PCDS training day and had also given presentations at the British Association of Dermatologists.
+He was recently invited to give an update on the new treatments for eczema at the PCDS training day and had also given presentations at the British Association of Dermatologists and the Royal College of Physicians in London.

-Dr Clayton works closely with the national eczema society and regularly runs training days in Manchester for healthcare professionals caring for children and adults with atopic eczema.
+Dr Clayton also works closely with the national eczema society and regularly runs training days in Manchester for healthcare professionals caring for children and adults with atopic eczema.

 He is currently undertaking several research studies including 2 trials looking at IL31 blockade and IL4 receptor blockade for the treatment of severe eczema.